Suzanne R Trupin, MD

 What is a hysterectomy?

 A hysterectomy is a surgical procedure whereby the uterus (womb) is removed.
-Hysterectomy is the most common non-obstetrical surgical procedure of women in the United States.
+This surgery for women is the most common non-obstetrical procedure in the United States.

 How common is hysterectomy?